pablomoretti/jcors-loader/README.md

-jcors-loader (v.1.0.0)
+jcors-loader (v.1.0.1)
 ======================
-Little tiny loader for javascript sources using CORS
+Little tiny loader for javascript sources using CORS (only 1.1KB)

 Goals
 ------------------